 3. Application Submission Requirements

-A public swimming pool license application (provided by the CPU) must be submitted along with the appropriate fee to the MDEQ Cashier's Office at the address indicated on the license application.
+A public swimming pool license application must be submitted along with the appropriate fee to the MDEQ Cashier's Office at the address indicated on the license application.

 4. Procedures and Time-Frame for Obtaining Permit or Approval